thomasspieksma/BBH_stars/README.md

 | `Vneq0`     | `small` + all LFS files in `data-Vneq0`                      | ~3.6 GB      |
 | `all`       | everything                                                   | ~6 GB        |

-You can also fetch a subset of the `data-Vneq0` LFS files by glob, e.g.
+You can also pull a subset of the LFS files by glob:

 ```bash
 ./download_data.sh Vneq0 'q=0.001_*.bin'